imalikov/pine_script_docs/source/Editor_release_notes.rst

 The new editor will now store your code locally, so no more losing unsaved code with an accidental page refresh!

+Users can now change all code indentations from tabs to spaces and vice versa.
+A unique hidden bonus is deciding the number of spaces if you want something different than the standard four spaces.
+Here is how you do that:

+ - Hit the ``F1`` key.
+ - Type ``Indent`` into the Command Palette search box.
+ - Use the ``Up arrow`` or ``Down arrow`` to navigate within the dropdown list.
+ - Press the ``Enter`` key to select ``Indent using spaces`` or ``Indent using tabs``.
+ - Choose what indentation size you would prefer instead.

 Changes